-After a delicious breakfast, we will take a boat to the Letea, a beautiful village filled with numerous traditional houses built with wood and clay, with thatched roofs and painted in lively shades of blue and green.
+Today we will take a boat trip to the Letea, a beautiful village filled with numerous traditional houses built with wood and clay, with thatched roofs and painted in lively shades of blue and green.
 From there, we will take an offroad tour of the nearby Letea Forest, the northernmost subtropical forest in Europe.
 Here, you will see the world’s only oak forest on salty sand, lianas, and a subtropical flora that cannot be found elsewhere in Romania, filled with a diversity of wildlife such as wild horses.

 Upon returning from the forest we will take a short walking tour through the village to see and photograph the traditional houses that still stand in this forgotten corner of the world, chat with the locals, and taste some fruits from the local trees.

-The rest of the day is at your disposal, so you can choose to go fishing, take a walk, or just relax in the guesthouse.
-In the evening, some local fishermen will organize an outdoor cooking session using the simple, traditional means used by the first inhabitants of these places to cook a delicious fish meal.
+Lunch will be served back at the guest house, and the rest of the day is at your disposal, so you can choose to go fishing, take a walk, or just relax in the guesthouse.
+In the evening, some local fishermen will organize an outdoor cooking session using the simple, traditional means used by the first inhabitants of these places.

 At dusk, we will go and watch as the sun sets through the willows of the Danube Delta, and then head back to the guesthouse to call it a day.